ParasPuku/mern-user-data-management/ReactDoc.md

 ### 64. What is React Router?

-React Router is a routing library for React apps.
+React Router is a routing library for React apps and the current version of React Router is 7.18.1.

+React Router is the standard client-side routing library for React applications, enabling seamless navigation without full-page reloads.
+It synchronizes the browser URL with the user interface to deliver a smooth, single-page application (SPA) experience.

 It maps URL paths to components.